kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 Why?
 Because it limited the amount of resum&eacute;s coming in from recent coding bootcamp graduates.

-<p style="font-size: 175px;">😮</p>
+<p style="font-size: 175px; margin-bottom: 0;">😮</p>
-I had similar conversations with recruiter and another hiring manager.
+I had similar conversations with a recruiter and another interviewer.
 Based on these conversations, bootcamp graduates <em>must</em> know the following:

 Currently, many people are graduating from places like General Assembly, then applying for jobs with a $75,000 USD starting salary.
 As a result, hiring managers are getting inundated with resum&eacute;s from people that may be good coders but lack job experience.